bjpop/gurita/README.md

 some_command | hatch ...
 ```

-When reading input from a named file hatch will use the stem of the input filename as the first part of the output file name.
-For example, if the input filename is called `titanic.csv` then then output filename will start with `titanic`.
-However, this behaviour can be overridden using the `--name` command line argument, where an alternative output filename prefix can be specified.
-When input is read from stdin hatch will choose `plot` to be the first part of the output file name, unless an alternative is specified by `--name`.

 ## Output files

 Hatch produces PNG (graphics) files as its output.
 A single plot command may produce one or more such files, depending on how hatch is used.
 By default hatch names the output files based on the following information:
  * The prefix of the input data file name (this can be overridden).
  * The name(s) of the columns that have been selected for plotting.
- * Optionally the names of columns that have been selected for grouping or colouring.
+ * Optionally the names of columns that have been selected for grouping.
  * The type of plot being produced.

 For example, the following command: